Inelastic Scattering of Dark Matter with Heavy Cosmic Rays: Numerical results and discussion

 \section{Numerical results and discussion}

 Given the impact of interactions between DM and CRs on the spallation process of heavy elements, it is challenging to comprehensively analyze their collective collisions if considering all DM-CR interactions simultaneously.
 To address this issue, we introduce a simplified toy model in Sec.~\ref{sec:toy}, where DM particles exclusively interact with Oxygen.
-In this work, we fix the solar modulation to $\Phi=0.5$ GV~\footnote{ Although the solar modulation effect could potentially distort certain spectral characteristics, particularly those in the lower energy range, we follow Ref.~\cite{1810.03141} to fix $\Phi=0.5$ GV in this study.}.
+In this work, we fix the solar modulation to $\Phi=0.742$ GV for Model A and 0.69 GV for Model B~\footnote{ Although the solar modulation effect could potentially distort certain spectral characteristics, particularly those in the lower energy range, we follow fix $\Phi_A=0.742$ GV for Model A \cite{1810.03141}, and $\Phi_B=0.69$ GV for Model B \cite{2210.09205}}.
 Subsequently, in Sec.\ref{sec:gen}, we present the complete scenario, followed by an examination of the systematic uncertainties from $D_0$ and $Z_h$ on CR spectra in Sec.\ref{sec:astro_unc}.
 Finally, we constrain the DM model parameters by employing the measured B/C ratio spectra from the AMS-02~\cite{AMS:2017seo,AMS:2018tbl} and DAMPE~\cite{1706.08453} in Sec.~\ref{sec:upperlimits}.

 We find that the collision terms between CRs and DM particles in Eq.~\eqref{eq:cr-prop} are directly proportional to the DM parameters $b_\chi \rho_\chi/m_\chi$.
 While $b_\chi$ and $m_\chi$ are subject to a parameter-degeneracy, the peak of the DM-CR cross-section is also determined by $m_\chi$.
 To disentangle the scaling factor and kinematics in the collision terms, we introduce a phenomenological variable, $b_\chi/m_\chi$.
 This allows us to set a clear separation between the role played by each of these parameters.